JordanLDiaz/fs-journal/notes/10-vue.md

   - create ProfilesSErvice   before finishing above function, then finish await in profilePage
   - we need id that's stored in params, so add to setup() const route = useRoute(), then in await add route.params. profileId -then add that function to onMounted
-  - now add this function to service, first with just a logger to make sure we get a profileId in console that matches url.
+  - now add this function to service, first with just a logger to make sure we get a profileId in console (open up a project to view it's creator.id) that matches url.
   - back to service --> update function w/ const res = await api.get('api/profiles/' + profileId), then log the res.
   - check console to make sure we're getting this data.